oanda/iOSNetworkingWithOandaApi/README.md

 ![](https://raw.github.com/oanda/apidocs/master/images/oanda_header.png)
 =========

-**Disclaimer**: The OANDA API is currently available for use in our developer sandbox, where you are free to develop and test your apps.
-To use the API with production accounts, please email us at api@oanda.com.
+**Disclaimer**: The OANDA API is available for use on our live trading platform (fxTrade), our practice platform (fxTrade Practice) and our developer sandbox, where you are free to develop and test your apps.
+This sample code currently only works on our sandbox environment because this code does not support the authenticated requests needed by the other platforms.

 <table>
 	<tr>